yitbarek16/nova-financial-insights/README.md

 ## Overview

-This project analyzes the relationship between financial news sentiment and stock price movements.
+This project analyzes the relationship between financial news sentiment and stock price movements for the Nova Financial Solutions.
 It combines exploratory data analysis, technical stock analysis, and sentiment-based correlation to assess whether news sentiment has a measurable impact on market behavior.

 The work was completed as part of the 10 Academy – Artificial Intelligence Mastery Program.